grafana/k6-docs/src/data/markdown/translated-guides/en/01 Getting started/04 Results Output.md

 - [Checks](/using-k6/checks) and [thresholds](/using-k6/thresholds).
 - [Groups](/using-k6/tags-and-groups#groups) and [tags](/using-k6/tags-and-groups#tags).

-As of k6 v0.30.0, you can completely customize the summary shown to `stdout`, redirect it to a file or `stderr`, or build and export your own completely custom report (e.g. HTML, JSON, JUnit/XUnit XML, etc.) via the new [`handleSummary()` callback](/results-visualization/end-of-test-summary#handlesummary-callback).
+You can customize the summary shown to `stdout`, redirect it to a file or `stderr`, or build and export your own completely custom report (e.g. HTML, JSON, JUnit/XUnit XML, etc.) via the new [`handleSummary()` callback](/results-visualization/end-of-test-summary#handlesummary-callback).

 <CodeGroup labels={[]}>